-As a last resort, Positive Handling will be used to deal with uncompliant or unsafe behaviour.
+As a last resort, Positive Handling may be used to deal with uncompliant or unsafe behaviour.

-Separate to the behaviour steps, if a child has failed to complete work in class through choice, teachers can keep them in during break or lunch time to complete the work.
+Separate to the behaviour steps, if a child has failed to complete work in class through choice, teachers can keep them in for part of their break or lunch time to complete the work.